Qbus-Koen/QbusClientServer/README.md

-# QbusClientServer-Installer
- Install script for Qbus Client Server application
+# Qbus Client Server for openHAB